walkerRnD/codebuff/npm-app/knowledge.md

 ## Security Considerations

 - The application runs commands in the user's terminal, which could potentially be dangerous.
-Users should be cautious when using Manicode on sensitive projects.
+Users should be cautious when using Codebuff on sensitive projects.
 - File operations are restricted to the project directory to prevent unauthorized access to the user's system.
 - Web scraping and external API calls (e.g., Manifold Markets) should be used responsibly and in compliance with the respective services' terms of use.